 While the right to form a union is protected by the U.S. Constitution, federal law, and international law, union-busting special interests have spent millions of dollars trying to dissuade hardworking Americans from starting unions by making the process appear overly intimidating, confusing, and bureaucratic.

 The fact that such a huge number of young workers don't know about their right to form a union isn't shocking.
 Who can remember learning about their labor rights in school or anywhere else in any significant way?

 The good news is that, like the rest of the population, millennial and Gen Z want to have a union in their workplace, they just don't know they have the right to start a union.

-LaborLab's mission is to inform young workers of their rights and empower them to start unions.
+LaborLab's mission is to inform workers of their rights and empower them to start unions.
 Our mission is not possible without your financial support.

 On average, $15 helps us reach 100 workers.
 Will you help us empower a new generation of workers?